February 26 incident: Personnel changes within the Army

-Although only Mazaki faced criminal charges, the Kōdō-ha still suffered consequences from the incident.
+Although only Mazaki faced criminal charges, the Kōdōha still suffered consequences from the incident.
 Under Terauchi's auspices, "reform staff officers" (革新幕僚, kakushin bakuryō), most notably Ishiwara and Akira Mutō, began a purge of the military.
-Of the 12 full generals in the army, nine were removed from active service by the end of April, including Kōdō-ha members Araki, Mazaki, Kawashima and Honjō.
-At the same time, other Kōdō-ha officers and their supporters were either removed from active service or sent to positions away from the capital, where they would be less able to influence policy.
+Of the 12 full generals in the army, nine were removed from active service by the end of April, including Kōdōha members Araki, Mazaki, Kawashima and Honjō.
+At the same time, other Kōdōha officers and their supporters were either removed from active service or sent to positions away from the capital, where they would be less able to influence policy.
 Among them were Yamashita, Kashii, Kofuji, Hori, Hashimoto and Yanagawa.
-Although other non-Kōdō-ha officers were also targeted to a limited extent, the focus of the actions was clearly on eliminating Kōdō-ha influence.
+Although other non-Kōdōha officers were also targeted to a limited extent, the focus of the actions was clearly on eliminating Kōdōha influence.
 Almost every high-ranking officer who had helped support the Righteous Army during the uprising was therefore affected.